Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/Aqua.md

 ## Configuring Assurance Policies

-You wiil likely notice that even though vulnerabilities are found, the Image is reflected as "Approved".
+You will likely notice that even though vulnerabilities are found, the Image is reflected as "Approved".
 In order to have the correct behavior in your Azure DevOps pipeline (i.e break a build when vulnerabilities are found) it is important, to at the very least configure assurance policies.

 In the Aqua dashboard, using the left navigation menu,  click on Policies -> Assurance Policies and Select the Default Image Policy as depicted below: